ArunaStorage/documentation/docs/get_started/basic_usage/02_How-To-Auth-Tokens.md

     ```

     ```bash linenums="1"
-    # Native JSON request to add user with read only permissions to a project
+    # Native JSON request to add user with read only permissions to a resource
     curl -d '
       {
         "resourceId": "<resource-id>",